Sorrento

 Excursions & day trips

-Amalfi Coast Gems Tour with Positano, Pontone and Ravello
+Amalfi Coast gems tour with Positano, Pontone and Ravello

 A real feast for the senses.
 This excursion along the Amalfi Coast has it all.
 In a small group, you'll trundle from village to village, exploring every nook and cranny and soaking up the beauty of this world-famous coastline.
 Discover Positano and Ravello with a delicious lunch in a family-run restaurant in between.